mobillium/Android-Guidelines/Networking.md

 - There are two type of model classes because we don't want to have anything that related to domain layer in our network layer or vice versa.

- -- Let's say we have a BasketResponse model class to fetch the related data from server:
+  -- Let's say we create a BasketResponse model class to fetch the related data from server:

  	```
 	class BasketResponse(